dragonflyoss/website/docs/zh-cn/userguide/install_server.md

 This topic explains how to install the Dragonfly server.

-**Tip:** For a data center or a cluster, we recommend that you use at least two machines with eight cores, 16GB RAM and Gigabit Ethernet connections for deploying supernodes.
+**Tip:** For a data center or a cluster, we recommend that you use at least two machines with eight cores, 16GB RAM and Gigabit Ethernet connections for deploying SuperNodes.

 ## Context

-There are two layers in Dragonfly’s architecture: server (supernodes) and client (hosts).
-Install the supernodes in one of the following ways:
+There are two layers in Dragonfly’s architecture: server (SuperNodes) and client (hosts).
+Install the SuperNodes in one of the following ways:

 - Deploying with Docker: Recommended for quick local deployment and test.
 - Deploying with physical machines: Recommended for production usage.